 After my successful experience with the HTC and rubbing alcohol, you might consider trying this treatment should you inadvertently drop your phone in the toilet or any other body of water.
 Just be sure to allow the device to dry before firing it back up.

 About The Author: Paul O’Grady is the founder and general manager of O’Grady Plumbing — San Francisco’s multi-generational residential and commercial plumbing company.
-O’Grady grew up in the plumbing business and his company is backed by three generations of plumbers.
-At O’Grady Plumbing, Paul manages a team of master plumbers who build, repair, maintain and retrofit plumbing systems and equipment throughout San Francisco and San Mateo.
+O’Grady grew up in the plumbing business and his company is backed by three generations of plumbers in San Francisco, CA. At O’Grady Plumbing, Paul manages a team of master plumbers who build, repair, maintain and retrofit plumbing systems and equipment throughout San Francisco and San Mateo.